epicodus-classroom/dei-curriculum/dei-talks/2_identifying_and_preventing_microaggressions.md

-This lesson is part of our regular Diversity, Equity, and Inclusion curriculum.
+This lesson is part of our regular Diversity, Equity, and Inclusion (DEI) curriculum.
 On most Mondays, you will be expected to read a short lesson about that week's DEI topic.
 Then, on Tuesday, your instructor will lead a standup on that topic.

 This week, we will cover microaggressions: what they are, how they impact people, and how to recognize and prevent them.

+## Being a Minority

+Consider this excerpt from a [blog post by Jules Walter, a Black software engineer](https://medium.com/tech-diversity-files/diversity-in-tech-the-unspoken-empathy-gap-5b806c83d717):

+> Have you ever spent time in a place where you’re in the minority, even briefly?
+At an event, for example, or in another country?
+Think about how you felt being the only man at an event attended primarily by women, or the only white person in an entire train station in a predominantly African-American neighborhood.
+If you have never experienced this, try it.
+The feeling of being an outsider, of not belonging, is what many minorities experience in the workplace on a regular basis.

+> Until recently in my career, I was always the only black person on my team.
+Coworkers have generally been nice to me, but it’s hard to ignore that I’m noticeably different when no one else at work looks like I do.
+I’ve learned to ignore this feeling of being an outsider, but it always comes back eventually, whether it’s during meetings with executive leadership, while walking into a company’s office for an onsite interview, or in other work-related situations.

+In a [recent survey](https://www.cnn.com/2018/12/04/success/only-ones-diversity), women told how similar "feeling[s] of being an outsider" affected them:

+> Women who are onlies [the only woman in a group] report feeling “on guard,” “under pressure” and “‘closely watched.”

+Read one last story now, this time [from Lindsay Grizzard, a woman on an otherwise all-male software development team](https://www.fastcompany.com/40512537/i-was-the-only-woman-in-my-company-for-two-long-years):

+> This is how it is working as a woman on an all-male team: You can never put your finger on exactly whether it’s the gender thing or whether it’s just a personal thing or whatever.
+[For example,] my tech lead would only ever Slack me.
+It was really hard to get him to come sit down next to me and help me, which is a really common thing to do in coding.
+But he would do that with everyone else.
+At first I didn’t really notice it, but after six months, it was like every time, even if I would ask him to come pair-program with me for a little while, it would be like pulling teeth.

+When we're already tense from sticking out, the uncertainty of whether and why we're being treated differently can eat away at us and make it difficult to participate.
+And others' discomfort with our "otherness" can often lead them to treat us differently.

 ## Understanding Microaggressions

-Epicodus isn't just a code school.
-It's a community of peers, friends, allies, future coworkers and connections.
-To this end, we ask students to actively participate in making Epicodus a welcoming and safe community for everyone regardless of race, gender, disability, sexual orientation, age, religion, or other status.
-One way we do this is by consciously avoiding a type of hurtful interaction called a microaggression.

-A **microaggression** is a comment or action that (often unintentionally) implies prejudice toward marginalized groups or individuals.
-In this lesson we'll explore what these interactions look like, what to do when they happen, and how to avoid them entirely.
-We'll also explore how consciously avoiding microaggressive behavior fits into the larger umbrella of **allyship**.

-David Wang Sue, Professor of Psychology and Education at Columbia University, defines microaggressions as:
+The way that Lindsay Grizzard's boss didn't want to pair program with her is an example of a **microaggression**.
+Derald Wing Sue, Professor of Psychology and Education at Columbia University, defines microaggressions as:

 > ...everyday verbal, nonverbal, and environmental slights, often unintentional, which communicate negative messages to people in marginalized groups.
 These messages communicate they are lesser, suggest they do not belong with the majority group, or relegate them to inferior status and treatment.

+In Lindsay's example, when her boss would pair with everybody else but her, the message she received was probably that her boss wasn't comfortable with her, or didn't think working with her was worth her time.

-But what do these interactions look like?
-Here are several real world examples of microaggressions, including some we've assisted students in addressing at Epicodus.
-(Note that the "hidden messages" aren't necessarily the intent of the person committing the microaggression, but how the message could be perceived by members of marginalized groups.)
+Here are several real-world examples of microaggressions, including some we've assisted students in addressing at Epicodus.
+The "hidden messages" might or might not be the intent of the person committing the microaggression, but either way, their effect on members of marginalized groups is the same.

 * A male student explains a coding concept to a woman who hasn't asked for an explanation.
 (Hidden message: _"Women aren't as good at coding as men."_)
 * A transgender student tells co-students their pronouns, but some students make minimal effort to use them, or ignore the request.
 (Hidden message: _"Your identity doesn't matter unless it fits into my predefined notions."_)
 * A younger student assists an older student with a piece of technology without being asked.
-(Hidden message: _"Older students are less skilled at technology."_)
+(Hidden message: _"Older students are less skilled at using technology."_)
 * A white student asks a student of color "Where are you _originally_ from?"
 (Hidden message: _"You're a perpetual outsider in this classroom, city, country, etc."_)
 * An able-bodied student asks a person with a disability about her mobility device.
 (Hidden message: _"You are different and less capable."_)
 * For team week, three male students write a project idea on the board that references pornography.
 (Hidden messages: _"Referencing sexual content in the workplace is normal, and anyone that feels uncomfortable should just get used to the 'boy's club' of tech."_)
 * An older student refers to their younger co-students as 'kids'.
 (Hidden message: _"Younger students are lacking in comparison to their older counterparts.",_)
 * A student brings in snacks to share with their class.
 Another student politely declines the food, mentioning they're fasting in recognition of a religious holiday.
 The offering student exclaims _"That's sooooo crazy!
 I could never fast like that!
 Insane!
 How do you do it?!"_ (Hidden message: _"Your religious practices and identity are abnormal."_)

-Professor Sue also offers further examples of microaggressions in his two articles, [_Racial Microaggressions in Everyday Life_](https://www.psychologytoday.com/us/blog/microaggressions-in-everyday-life/201010/racial-microaggressions-in-everyday-life), and [_Microaggressions: More than Just Race_](https://www.psychologytoday.com/us/blog/microaggressions-in-everyday-life/201011/microaggressions-more-just-race).
-If you feel that more examples—especially those from outside the classroom environment—would solidify your understanding of this topic, we recommend reviewing these resources.

 ## The Impact of Microaggressions

 The term microaggression combines the words "micro" and "aggression," but in some ways the term is misleading because the impact of microaggressions long-term is very significant.
-According to Dr. David Wang Sue:
+According to Dr. Sue:

 > (Microaggressions) have been found to: (a) assail the mental health of recipients, (b) create a hostile and invalidating work or campus climate, (c) perpetuate stereotype threat, (d) create physical health problems, (e) saturate the broader society with cues that signal devaluation of social group identities, (f) lower work productivity and problem solving abilities, and (g) be partially responsible for creating inequities in education, employment and health care.

 These issues arise because microaggressions themselves can be subtle even if their impact isn't.
 The following quote from Dr. Sue illustrates this.
-While he speaks specifically of their impact on people of color in this quotation, these issues also apply for women and people from other disadvantaged groups.
+While he speaks specifically of their impact on people of color here, these issues also apply to women and people from other minority groups.

 > Microaggressions hold their power because they are invisible, and therefore they don't allow whites to see that their actions and attitudes may be discriminatory.
-Therein lays the dilemma.
+Therein lies the dilemma.
 The person of color is left to question what actually happened.
 The result is confusion, anger and an overall draining of energy.

-For these reasons, it's very important to take the impact of microaggressions seriously and take active steps to prevent them from occurring.

-## Preventing Microaggressions
+## Avoiding Microaggressions

-Now that we have a better understanding what microaggressions are, let's discuss how to prevent them.
-Here are important guidelines to follow:
+If you rarely have that "sticking out" feeling, we really encourage you to start regularly thinking about how your actions impact people in minority groups.
+(If this feels like a lot to ask, think back to Jules Walter's suggestion to remember an experience where you were a minority and the emotional energy that state took; surely you can spare some of your own brain power to help others who are in this situation!)
+Here are a few rules of thumb to help you help others feel included:

 * Don't call attention to a person's status as a member of a minority community, even if you don't mean it "negatively".
 * Don't make jokes about marginalized groups or communities.